 What are the dates of your summer camp?

-Our Summer Youth Arts Camp programs will be held for 10 weeks from Monday, June 3 – Friday, August 9.
-There will be a 3-day camp the week of July 1-3 due to the Fourth of July.
+Our Summer Youth Arts Camp programs will be held for 10 weeks from Monday, June 1 – Friday, August 7.
+There will be a 3-day camp the week of June 29-July 1 due to the holiday weekend.

 Where is the camp held?

 Camp programs are held in the main building of the Carrollwood Cultural Center, 4537 Lowell Rd, Tampa Fl.
-Children ages 4-5 have their own dedicated classroom and secure outside play area designed just for them.
-Campers ages 6-10 rotate activities throughout the building in the art room, dance studio, music lab and main theatre, as well as in the outdoor, shaded yard adjacent to the Center.
-Campers ages 11-13 will have a designated room in The Studio, which is located behind the Center.
-All campers will sign in and out at the main building.
+Campers ages 4-5 have their own dedicated classroom and secure outside play area designed just for them.
+Campers ages 6-10 rotate activities throughout the building in the art room, dance studio, music and theatre room, as well as in the outdoor, shaded yard adjacent to the center.
+Campers ages 11-13 will have a dedicated classroom in The Studio behind the main building and use the theatre space in the main building.